Training Path of Extra Inference

 1. Give up, then resume from the same Parallel Play data again.

-2. Perform a normal attack to advance the turn RNG.
+2. Perform an action (example: normal attack) to advance the turn RNG.

 3. Repeat from step 3.